ChrisBolt81/hello-world/README.md

 # hello-world

 Hello,
-My name is Chris, I here to learn something new that I've found interesting for a long time.
-I'm new to the game
+My name is Chris, I'm new to the game and I,m here to learn something that I've found interesting for a long time.